Authentication and authorization

 Gloo Mesh Gateway provides several mechanisms for authenticating requests.
 Gloo Mesh Gateway includes an external auth (Ext Auth) service that has built in support for authenticating with Identity Providers over LDAP or OIDC.
 It also supports other forms of authentication, including basic auth and API keys.
 Ext Auth has a plugin and passthrough framework so that custom business logic for bespoke auth protocols can be loaded and configured easily with Gloo Mesh.
 Ext Auth also supports a dynamic, flexible language called Rego for applying fine-grained authorization policies using Open Policy Agent.
 Ext Auth configuration can be chained to perform a multi-step authentication and authorization process.

 Finally, you can write your own custom authentication service and integrate it with Gloo Mesh Gateway.

 The Ext Auth section below includes guides for all the different authentication sources supported out of the box, and a guide to creating your own plugins or passthrough server for custom authentication logic.
 Also included in this section is a guide for developing a Custom Auth service.

-Basic Auth: Authenticating using a dictionary of usernames and passwords on a virtual gateway.
+Basic auth: Authenticate using a dictionary of usernames and passwords on a virtual gateway

-OPA Authorization: Illustrating how to combine OpenID Connect with Open Policy Agent to achieve fine-grained policy with Gloo Mesh.
+OPA authorization: Combine OpenID Connect with Open Policy Agent to achieve fine-grained policy with Gloo Mesh

-Custom Auth server: External Authentication with your own auth server
+Custom auth server: Use external authentication with your own auth server